Meadowlarke/Bibliography/Buhler2019.md

 -: Speech, music, and effects.

-#Z: Roger Manvell and John Huntley break the soundtrack into speech, music and effects, and then further devide each into stylized or realistic.

-#Z: Manvell and Huntley break sound effects down along the stylized or realistic dichotomy into "spot" and "library," spot sounds being recorded on the set and library sounds added later.

 83: More dichotomies and the author's commentary.

-#Z: Manvell and Huntley's dichotomies are more based in production than function or aesthetics.

 ### On the Difference between Realistic and Nonrealistic Music